FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 .wp-image-1000 .aligncenter width="676"
 height="121"}](https://fvcproductions.files.wordpress.com/2014/11/screenshot-2014-11-09-20-46-58.png)

-- [“The Definitive Guide To Choosing a Bootcamp” - theFirehoseProject](https://www.thefirehoseproject.com/definitive-guide)
+- ["The Definitive Guide To Choosing a Bootcamp" - theFirehoseProject](https://www.thefirehoseproject.com/definitive-guide)
     -   theFirehouseProject itself is a new immersive online apprenticeship targeted to those who want to become a full-stack